mattsanchez/semtools-docling/README.md

 ## Configuration

-SemTools uses a unified configuration file at `~/.semtools_config.json` that contains settings for all CLI tools.
+SemTools uses a unified configuration file named `.semtools_config.json` that contains settings for all CLI tools.
+By default, SemTools will:

+1. First look for `.semtools_config.json` in your current working directory
+2. Fall back to `~/.semtools_config.json` in your home directory

 You can also specify a custom config file path using the `-c` or `--config` flag on any command.

 ### Unified Configuration File

-Create a `~/.semtools_config.json` file with settings for the tools you use.
+Create a `.semtools_config.json` file (either in your project directory or home directory) with settings for the tools you use.
 All sections are optional - if not specified, sensible defaults will be used.

 ```json
 {